xeago/gradblog/graduation/extended-abstract.md

 Elasticsearch itself.

 ### [Tire]
-VideofyMe choose to use this client before the start of my internship.
+VideofyMe chose to use this client before the start of my internship.
 At the time of this decision this was the only ruby client.
 It provides the same Query DSL that Elasticsearch provides, but in a Ruby DSL.
 Therefore it is essentially a wrapper, it does no input validations.